-This post is sponsored by Pull-Ups.
+This post is sponsored by Pull-Ups and contains affiliate links.
 Please note that sponsored posts are only accepted when they align well with our current lifestyle.
-All views and options are always my own.
+All views and opinions are always my own.

 So it’s about that time, time to start potty training.
 It is kind of a weird stage isn’t it?
 You never really know when your child is “ready” but there are certainly ways to spot the signs.
 I’m hoping with this post, it gives you that little push you’ve been waiting for to start your OWN potty training journey with your little one.
 As I am at this stage myself, I know that little push is needed.
 The feeling of wondering: “Is it the right time now?” or “Should I wait until my child is a little bit older?”